Dr Kirsty Bilski

 I am a BACP Accredited Counsellor & Psychotherapist, and Qualified Supervisor.
 I have extensive experience counselling Adults, Children and Young People and aim to provide a therapeutic experience characterised by acceptance, genuine warmth and understanding within a safe and confidential setting.
 As an integrative counsellor I combine a variety of theoretical approaches which enables me to be flexible to your individual needs.
-I feel privileged to be alongside people through their therapeutic journey and to witness their individual healing, emotional growth and the changes they may choose to invite.
+I feel privileged to be alongside people through their therapeutic journey and to witness their individual healing, emotional growth and the changes they may choose to invite for the future.

 Training, qualifications & experience